srifqi/minetest-flyer-poster/README.md

 ## About

 Share the love with Minetest!
+In each zip file you'll find an .svg, .pdf and .png version.
+Use .svg to make edits and .pdf to print it!

-If you want to contribute, you've got two options here:
+If you want to contribute, you can:
 * translate it and open a MR (please provide all the files that you find in the other ZIPs)
 * print it and set it up all around you

-The current artwork is under CC BY-SA 4.0 and it's made by Zughys
+The current artwork is under CC BY-SA 4.0 and it's made by Zughy

 ## Credits